Posted on: 13 September 2019

 A new section of road for the Midlands will connect the A46 to the A1 over a course of 4 miles.
 It is designed to help ease traffic and will lower journey times on the Newark Bypass.
 The area adjacent to the road also has planning permission for a new community development.

 The development has permission to build 3,000 houses, retail and commercial centres, a care home, primary schools, community buildings, a medical centre, sports facilities and a green community space.
 The project is due to be completed in 2020.

 With so many projects coming to the UK in the next few decades, all around the country, not just in the Midlands, the construction industry will be one of the most interesting and exciting industries in the UK.
 However, because of the nature of the work, it can also be one of the most dangerous.

 This is why having a comprehensive insurance policy to cover your business and your livelihood is essential.
-Whether you require commercial & industrial insurance or contractor insurance, get in touch with Premierline to speak to an insurance professional.
+Whether you require commercial & industrial insurance, contractor insurance or contractors all risks insurance, get in touch with Premierline to speak to an insurance professional.
 We can assess your business’ needs and will source competitive business insurance quotes from some of the UK’s most well-known insurance companies.

 Compare business insurance

 The information and tools contained in this guide are of a general informational nature and should not be relied upon as being suitable for any specific set of circumstances.
 We have used reasonable endeavours to ensure the accuracy and completeness of the contents but the information and tools do not constitute professional advice and must not be relied upon as such.
 To the extent permitted by law, we do not accept responsibility for any loss which may arise from reliance on the information or tools in our Insight Hub.